yaraburvin/mark-nodejs-proj--http-conventions/README.md

 Look at the code implemented in the route handlers for GET `/signatures` and POST `/signatures` to see if you can make sense of the above behaviour which we can see.

+## Exercise 2: Route parameters, and making your first DELETE request

+### Reading a specific signature using a route parameter

+In `server.ts`, we have a GET route handler for the route `/signatures/:epoch`.
+This is using a route parameter (with documentation linked to in the comments).

+Let's try this out.
+Make a GET request to `/signatures` and pick one of the `epochId`s which you see - for example, I might pick `1614605810324` for Cicely Popplewell.

+Then, create a new tab, and make a GET request of the structure `/signatures/1614605810324` (substituting in your chosen `epochId`).

+You should see that the matching signature comes back!

+Experiment with changing it to other `epochId`s - including ones which aren't present in your array of signatures.

+Then, return to the GET route handlers for `/signatures/:epoch`.
+How does this code relate to the behaviour you've observed?

 ## Tasks